TheFirstQuestion/meal-plan-underground/README.md

 ---

 # Backend To Do
-* guest swipes Remaining
+* guest swipes remaining
-* lifetime Donated
+* lifetime donated
-* lifetime Received
+* lifetime received
+* get list of people at a given dining hall rn
+* get list of dining halls
+* get list of pairings

+probably not do:
 * switch to donate / receive

-* get list of people at a given dining hall rn
+other to do:
+* cookies!